camertron/gelauto/README.md

 gelauto run --annotate $(find . -name '*.rb') -- bundle exec rspec spec/
 ```

+If you choose to run Gelauto without the `--annotate` flag, Gelauto will print results to standard output in [RBI format](https://sorbet.org/docs/rbi) and not modify any of your Ruby files.

 ### Gelauto in your Bundle

 If you would rather run Gelauto as part of your bundle, add it to your Gemfile like so: